theskumar/autolink-references-mkdocs-plugin/README.md

 # Autolink References (MkDocs Plugin)

 This [mkdocs plugin](http://www.mkdocs.org/user-guide/plugins/)
-look in each MkDocs article for the presence of a references to tickets from issues trackers like Jira, Linear, etc and convert them to links that point to respective
+look in each MkDocs article for the presence of a reference to tickets from issues trackers like Jira, Linear, etc and convert them to links that point to respective
 platforms: